-#1.
-Studio shot
+1. Studio shot

 A studio shot showcases your jewelry item on a plain white or neutral-colored background.
 It doesn’t include any clutter or props that may distract your target shoppers.

-Advantage: A jewelry item shot against a plain background immediately communicates to the viewers what you’re selling.
+A jewelry item shot against a plain background immediately communicates to the viewers what you’re selling.
 It should be clear and of high quality to entice your target shoppers to visit your page and examine your items further.
 A studio shot is an essential element of your visual presentation.
-When done right, it can prevent returns and exchanges and negative reviews.
+When done right, it can prevent returns and exchanges, and negative reviews.
 Most importantly, a studio shot can fend off doubts as it’s free from any props that may hide the flaws of the item.

-#2.
-Scale shot
+2. Scale shot

-A scale shot shows to your target shoppers how big or small the item is.
+A scale shot shows your target shoppers how big or small the item is.
 An excellent way to show scale is by capturing photos of your jewelry when worn, as shown in the image above.

-Advantage: Have you ever received messages from shoppers asking for a photo of your item when worn?
-If so, this is because shoppers want to know how your jewelry looks like on a real finger (if it’s a ring).
+Have you ever received messages from shoppers asking for a photo of your item when worn?
+If so, this is because shoppers want to know what your jewelry looks like on a real finger (if it’s a ring).
 This helps them visualize not only how the jewelry would look on them, but it would also make them understand the real-life dimension of the piece.

 Another way to showcase scale is by capturing a video of your item, as shown below.
 Here, the video not only shows how small or big the diamonds are, but it also attracts the customers by showing how sparkly the ring is in real life.

-#3.
-Detail shot
+3. Detail shot

-Advantage: Since online shoppers cannot touch your item, detail shots are an excellent way to show texture and quality while highlighting the essential features of your piece.
+Since online shoppers cannot touch your item, detail shots are an excellent way to show texture and quality while highlighting the essential features of your piece.
 For instance, in the image above, the side view angle of the item tells the shoppers that the piece has tiny diamonds on the side.
-This feature is not fully visible if you’ll only show a full frontal angle (left image).
+This feature is not fully visible if you’ll only show a full-frontal angle (left image).

 Detail shots are also crucial when you’re selling vintage pieces of jewelry.
 It’ll help you manage shoppers’ expectations by showing them that your piece, as vintage as it is, has imperfections.